crossleydominic/ThreadSafetyAnnotations/README.md

 Thread Safety Annotations for C#
 ================================

-This is an experimental library to allow C# classes to be marked up with a set of custom attributes that express **very** basic locking policies.
+This is a proof of concept library to allow C# classes to be marked up with a set of custom attributes that express **very** basic locking policies.
 These locking policies can be statically checked at compile time to ensure that a classes implementation is thread safe.
 The library was built in order to learn about the Roslyn API and the type of added functionality that it will allow.

 This library is build on top of the C# compiler-as-a-service ([Roslyn](http://msdn.microsoft.com/en-gb/roslyn)).